McCafferty (band)

 McCafferty is an American indie rock band from Medina, Ohio.
-The band's lineup currently consists of Nick Hartkop on guitar and vocals and his partner Emily Hartkop on bass.
+The band's lineup before hiatus consisted of Nick Hartkop on guitar and vocals and his partner Emily Hartkop on bass.

 The band's early releases feature Hartkop performing solo and producing an acoustic dance-punk sound.
 In later recordings, following the addition of Graham, and subsequently Joecken and Easterly, the band has evolved to encompass a pop-punk and emo sound.
 The band later reformed in 2018, without Joecken, who went to on to form Sister Sandy with Easterly, while Hartkop's wife Emily Hartkop replaced Joecken on bass.
 The band has notoriously gone through several breakups and reformations, most recently in February 2020 where all remaining members left the band aside from Nick and Emily.